Skip to main content

 Choose the branch of document question answering that matches the job in front of you.
 The same query can lead to benchmark pages, developer tutorials, or a working document Q&A workflow:

-- A working answer from your own document, today.
-Pick a document Q&A workspace, rather than a benchmark page or a pipeline tutorial, if you have a PDF, report, or set of files and need an answer you can check right now, without training or configuring anything.
+• A working answer from your own document, today.
+Use a document Q&A workspace when you already have a PDF, report, or set of files.
+It can give you an answer you can check without training a model or building a system.

 The rest of this guide is written for the third case.